dalealleshouse/algorithms/graph_search/README.md

 DFS is analogous to searching a maze in that it dives as deep into the graph as possible and only back tracks when absolutely necessary.
 It is identical to BFS with two exceptions.
 First, it uses a [Stack](../stack) instead of a Queue.
-Second, items are concured after being `pop`ed from the stack instead of before they are `enqueue`ed.
+Second, items are conquered after being `pop`ed from the stack instead of before they are `enqueue`ed.

 ### Pseudo Code